Benefits & Leave 26 min

 38.7%

-Fully remote roles are predicted to have the highest retention rate in 2023 with 39.3%, just slightly lower than hybrid jobs with a predicted 39.9% rate and 4.5% lower than office jobs which are estimated to have a 43.7% turnover rate.
-Fully remote roles have a breadth of benefits for both employees and employers, from saving money on commute travel, having more time for activities outside of work, and also attracting talent from all across the world.
-These factors have a positive impact on both employees and employers as they help maintain retention and are cost-effective for both parties.
+Fully remote roles also offer a breadth of benefits for both employees and employers: from saving money on commute travel, having more time for activities outside of work, and also attracting talent from all across the world.
+These factors affect retention and are cost-effective for both parties.

 The business functions with the highest employee turnover

 Employee turnover rates can vary across certain industries and job functions.
-Being in a competitive job market or having a role be too demanding can impact employees' life-work balance and cause them to leave.
+A competitive job market or a demanding role can disrupt employees' work-life balance and cause them to leave.

-With this in mind, we asked businesses across the UK and US to report on the average turnover rates in each of their company's departments.
+To explore more, we asked businesses across the UK and the US to report on the average turnover rates in each of their company's departments.

-The average turnover rate of business departments in the UK and US
+The average turnover rate of business departments in the UK and the US

 Job function